menu

 Demographics

 The people who call Warren home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Warren residents report their race to be White, followed by Asian.
-Important ancestries of people in Warren include English, Irish, German, Scottish, and French.
+Important ancestries of people in Warren include English, German, Irish, Scottish, and Polish.

 The most common language spoken in Warren is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics